13o-bbr-bbq/machine_learning_security/Vulnerabilities_of_ML/Adversarial_Machine_Learning_Industry_Perspectives/Adversarial_Machine_Learning_Industry_ja.md

 ### E. Detection and Monitoring of ML systems
 Currently, ML environments are illegible to security analysts as they have no operational insights.
 There has been insightful working pointing to the brittleness of current adversarial detection mechanisms [47] and how to make them better [20].
 In addition, we propose that detection methods are written so that they are easily shared among security analysts.
 For instance, in traditional software security, detection logic is written in a common format, the most popular of which is Sigma [56].
 Where MITRE ATT&CK provides a great repository of insight in techniques used by adversaries, Sigma can turn one analyst’s insights into defensive action for many, by providing a way to self-documented concrete logic for detecting an attacker’s techniques.

-## 5. GAPS WHEN PREPARING FOR DEPLOYMENT OF ML
+## V GAPS WHEN PREPARING FOR DEPLOYMENT OF ML
 ### A. Automating Tools in Deployment Pipeline
 In a typical traditional software setting, after a developer as the developer completes small chunks of the assigned task, the following sequence of steps generally follow: first, the code is committed to source control and Continuous Integration triggers application build and unit tests; once these are passed, Continuous Deployment triggers an automated deployment into testing and then production wherein it reaches the customer.
 At each step of the build, security tools are integrated.